Skip to content

 The artists have created ten new works based on these films.
 In doing so, they expose colonial structures and practices and question the role of the camera in perpetuating power.

-In the exhibition Eye(s) Open, eleven artists respond to Eye’s collection of some 2,000 colonial-era films from formerly occupied regions in Indonesia, Suriname and the Antilles.
+In the exhibition Eye(s) Open, eleven artists respond to Eye’s collection of some 2,000 colonial-era films from formerly occupied regions in Indonesia and Suriname.

 still Ria Rago (©Society of the Divine Word (SVD)), part of Dominion by Jongsma + O’Neill